inex/ixp-manager-docs-md/docs/features/route-servers.md

 In 2017, INEX and LONAP published [draft-hilliard-grow-no-export-via-rs-00](https://www.ietf.org/archive/id/draft-hilliard-grow-no-export-via-rs-00.txt) to try and create some consensus on this.
 While the draft was not accepted as a standard, the discussion drew a conclusion that these well-known communities should not be interpreted by the route server but passed through.

+When creating a route server in IXP Manager, there is a checkbox option to control this behavior: *Pass through RFC1997 well-known communities (recommended)*.

+It is recommended that this be **enabled** on route servers.

 ## Legacy Prefix Analysis Tool

 The older but deprecated means of viewing filtered prefixes was the *Route Server Prefix Analysis tool* which allows your members to examine what routes they are advertising to the route servers, which are being accepted and which are being rejected.